zacharyr0th/website/public/articles/blockchain-foundations.md

 Narratives drive markets as much as fear and uncertainty do.
 Although gold hasn't been a practical currency in hundreds, if not thousands, of years in most places, big banks, and asset managers still recommend it as a haven asset worthy of 1-5% of a traditional financial nest egg in the off-chance that calamity happens.

-This narrative that it stores its value in times of distress is just that – a narrative.
+The narrative that it stores its value in times of distress is just that – a narrative.
 It will work until it doesn't.
 If rarity or scarcity is the argument, there are more scarce assets on this planet that could replace gold if the narrative shifted—Bitcoin is one of them.

 As proposed in the white paper, Bitcoin was initially conceived as a peer-to-peer method of exchange.
 It has since become part of the larger store of value narrative to which gold can attribute its declining relevance, except this time—it's digital.
-Bitcoin has been referred to as Digital Gold by many investors and mainstream media pundits, partially because that's the most digestible explanation they can come up with and partially because it's true.
+Bitcoin has been referred to as Digital Gold by many investors and mainstream media pundits, partially because that's the most digestible explanation they can come up with for its sucess, and partially because it's true.

-It's not the whole story behind what, how, and why Bitcoin came to be, but it's a good and intense story.
-Traditional investors can now fathom investing 1-5% of their portfolio into Bitcoin, and more progressive investors have a new lens through which to view markets.

 ## Censorship Resistance

 Some blockchains, particularly the privacy ones listed above, are intended to resist censorship.
 The goal is for anyone to build and use them.
 There are no credit checks; the only requirement to open a digital wallet is an internet connection.

 The reality of censorship resistance in crypto is that some blockchains do a better job than others.
 The blockchain industry is barely a teenager, and there are many schools of thought regarding how it should operate.
-Maximalism, tribalism, and investor bias contribute to a never-ending conversation on which consensus methods and blockchain infrastructure are the most secure and censorship-resistant.
+Maximalism, tribalism, game theory, and investor bias contribute to a never-ending conversation on which consensus methods and blockchain infrastructure are the most secure and censorship-resistant.

-Blockchain technology and applications can be interpreted in many ways, so it's essential to consider all facets with an open mind.